-(iv) The iteration process
+(iv) The iteration process (used prior to 2007/8 LFS reweighting programme)

 Stage 1 of the population weighting allocates a weight to each individual according to the LAD in which they live.
 So all people living in Cleethorpes are given the same weight, all people in Derby are given the same weight, and so on.
 The weight is derived by dividing the number of people in the sample for each LAD, into the population total for the LAD.